William Verelst

-William Verelst (1704-1752) was an 18th-century English portrait painter.
-He was the great nephew of William Verelst (1651-1702), a 17th-century Anglo-Dutch painter who specialised in flower paintings.
+William Verelst (1704-1752) was an English painter who specialised in portrait painting.
+He was the great nephew of William Verelst, a 17th-century Anglo-Dutch painter who specialised in flower paintings.

 Biography

 William Verelst was the sixth child of John Verelst and Anne Verelst (née Tureng).
 He was born on 29 December 1704 and baptised on 17 January 1705 at St Martin-in-the-Fields.
 (Note: In early editions of the Dictionary of National Biography, William Verelst is erroneously named as "Willem".
 There is no archival or primary documentary evidence that William Verelst used the name "Willem" nor would this be expected of an English citizen.

 His father is given as "Cornelius Verelst".
 Again, there is no archival evidence of a person of that name although Weyerman gives "Kornelis Verelst" a biography as early as 1729 based on his recollections of his time in London in the 1710s.
 It has been argued that Weyerman was describing either John (1648-1679) or William (1651-1702).)
 He was the last of four generations of artists beginning with his great grandfather, Pieter Verelst; grandfather Herman Verelst; great uncles Simon Verelst, John Verelst (1648-1679), William Verelst (1651-1702); father John Verelst (c.
 1670-1734); uncles Lodvick Verelst, Michael Verelst and aunt Adriana Verelst.

 John and Anne's residence was at the Rainbow and Dove by Ivy Bridge in the Strand and William was educated at Merchant Taylors' school, then in nearby Suffolk Street, London.

 William did not marry.
 He was buried on 20 October 1752 at St Christopher le Stocks which was demolished in 1782.
 The burials were removed by their relatives to the adjoining church of St Margaret Lothbury, or elsewhere.